Skip to main content

 Best Offset Smokers Compared

 This comparison table gives you a fast way to narrow the field before reading the full reviews.
-It focuses on the role each smoker fills, the listed cooking area, and the feature that most separates it from the others in this guide.
+It focuses on the role each smoker fills, the listed cooking area, and the feature that most separates it from the other offset smokers in this guide.

 Comparison of recommended offset smokers